Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 To worry is to feel anxious or fearful about things.
 This means you might assume the worst about something that may or will happen in the future.

 It's natural to worry about things that are important in your life, such as taking an exam or going to a job interview.
-This worry is generally short-lived.
-When in a new or challenging situation, worry can actually help you:
+This worry motivates you to study or prepare and is generally short-lived.
+When in a new or challenging situation, some worry can help you:

 - solve problems